 |cement||12 452||1000 t||2018|

 crude oil and petroleum products 13 007, coal and its products 7 393, coffee 2 583, gold and jewels 2 006, plants and flowers 1 417, plastics 1 361, bananas 918, chemicals 694, iron and steel 601, sugar and derived products 569, vehicles and parts thereof 539, machinery 470, palm and copra oil 466, cosmetics 445

 Finance and banking

 .
 The Banco de la República acts as Colombia’s central bank.
 There is a stock exchange in Bogotá.

 The backbone of the road network is the Pan-American highway which runs down the west side of the country.
+A major road network modernization plan is underway.
 The railway network is restricted to the lines running between the ports and the inland towns.

 In the eastern Amazon region, transport relies on small planes and boats on navigable rivers.

 |Civil aviation, passengers carried||37 031.8||1000 units||2019|

 Primary education is free and compulsory between the ages of 5 and 15.
 Secondary education last between four and six years.

 Social security and health.